-- 1. Restart the computer. - As soon as the computer is powered on, repeatedly press the F10 key until you enter Computer Setup (F10) Utility.
+- Restart the computer. - 2.
+As soon as the computer is turned on, repeatedly press the F10 key until you enter Computer Setup (F10) Utility.

-If you do not press F10 at the appropriate time, you must restart the computer, then repeatedly press F10 again to access the utility.
+If you do not press F10 at the appropriate time, you must restart the computer, and then repeatedly press F10 to access the utility.